A toddler martyred to native identity

 Gage …was given over to his great-aunt, a former car thief who’d been imprisoned for assault.
 A month later, the day after his second birthday, he died– allegedly after falling down the stairs.
 (Child services workers subsequently rescued Gage’s sister from the same home, covered in bruises.)

-The article makes a very sensible recommendation:
+The article makes a very sensible recommendation for the safety of indigenous children:

 It’s heartbreaking to study the details of Gage Guimond’s last days.
 But it’s something Canadians need to do.
 The Winnipeg toddler’s death is not just an excruciating human tragedy.
 It is also a perfect encapsulation of everything wrong with native policy in this country.